collective-hub/pr-description/README.md

 ### Inputs

+-   `prNumber`: The PR number to update.
+If this isn't provided, it will try to be inferred from the PR number provided in the `pull_request` event, or from the commit SHA.
 -   `content`: The content to append or replace in the PR body.
 Can be raw text or a file path.
 If a file path is provided, `contentIsFilePath` must be set to `"true"`.
 -   `contentIsFilePath`: Whether the `content` input is a file path.
 Defaults to `"false"`.
 -   `regex`: The regex to match against the PR body and replace with `content`.
 Defaults to `"---.*"`.